 You can think of a block print kind of like a homemade stamp.
 You take a material like wood (“woodcut”) or linoleum (“linocut”) and carve away every part of the image you want to be white (or whatever color your paper happens to be).
 Professional printers from throughout art history use layered color and precise tools to make beautiful and detailed works, and you and your students can too using the processes I describe below.
 Although it is possible to make a print with multiple colors, I recommend starting with one color.
 There are lots of ways to make block prints at home with your kids, and I will focus on two types here in this post: foam printing and linocut printing.

 Foam printing involves drawing deep lines into Styrofoam and using ink or paint to transfer this image onto paper.
 This is the cheapest way to do a block print and the safest and most accessible for young children.
 One way is just taking a Styrofoam plate, cutting off the rim so you end up with a flat disk, and carving/drawing on it with a dull pencil, a stick, or a ballpoint pen.
-Make sure the lines you draw are pressed deep into the foam for best results.
+Make sure the lines you draw are pressed deep into the foam for the best results.
 Next, spread printing ink (or even some tempera paint thinned just a bit with some water) over the surface of the foam using a paintbrush or roller (see more tips about spreading the ink below).
 Then put your paper on top, press down over the whole surface of the paper with the back of a spoon or a roller, and then lift the paper off.

 Try it a few times first so you know exactly the right process before you have the kiddos do it as this can sometimes not work well if you don’t push down hard enough or use paint instead of printing ink.
-I recommend using ink, because the results will be much cleaner!
+I recommend using ink because the results will be much cleaner!
 Instead of using a plate, you can also buy packs of foam printing plates for this same purpose in a variety of sizes.
 You’ll have better results with these and you don’t have to worry about chopping up the plates.
 See the supplies list at the bottom of this post for recommendations and links.

-My favorite way of block printing is to use easy-cut rubber blocks that more closely mimic the process of using linoleum and wood but is still easy enough for an elementary age student to cut (with close supervision).
+My favorite way of block printing is to use easy-cut rubber blocks that more closely mimic the process of using linoleum and wood but is still easy enough for an elementary-age student to cut (with close supervision).
 You need some specialized supplies for this, but they are not too pricy and they can be used over and over with the exceptions of the blocks themselves.
 See a supply list with links at the end of the post.

 First, sketch the design onto the print block.
 You can use transfer paper to transfer a drawing or draw right on the block.
-Tracing your design in permanent marker will help you when you start cutting.
-Also, be sure to do all text and numbers backwards as the resulting print is a mirror image.
+Tracing your design in a permanent marker will help you when you start cutting.
+Also, be sure to do all text and numbers backward as the resulting print is a mirror image.
 Next, use a linoleum cutter to carve out all of the areas of the design that you want to be white.
 This tool usually comes with several tips for different thicknesses of lines.
 If you have a true linoleum block, this will take some muscle.
 If you have an easy-cut rubber block, it will cut smoothly and quickly, like butter.
 I’ve had upper elementary age kids use these with little trouble.

 Safety Tip: Be sure to push away from your hands and your body when using this tool!
 I have a nice v-shaped scar on my pointer finger of my left hand from doing this on real linoleum on my bed when I was in college.
 It wasn’t a smart decision.